 Hernando de Soto in part based on the account of Cabeza de Vaca, landed another expedition on the coast of Florida (1539).
 His expedition of 1,200 men included about 50 African slaves.
 He explored what is now the southeastern United States (Alabama, Arkansas, Florida, Georgia, Mississippi, and South Carolina).
 The expedition did not find the gold and rich Native American empire thar de Soto was seeking.
 The expedition ended in disaster.
 The expedition included pigs which the Spanish brought along for food.
 Most escaped into the wild creating a feral population.
 Some historians believe they played a major role in the epidemic of Europeans dideases which devestated the Native American population of the Southeast.
 [Mann, pp. 108-10.]

-Francisco de Orellana was born in Extremadura (1511).
+Francisco de Orellana was born in Extremadura (1511?).
+Birth dates as early as 1490 are sometimes given.
 He decided as a youth that he wanted to be a conquistador.
 He signed on with Pizarro's Peruvian expedition.
 He was related to the Pizarros.
-Orellana was among Pizaro's small group which dfeatd at plunderd the cast Inca Empire.
-He ws rewarded with land grants in coastal Ecuador.
+Orellana was among Pizaro's small group which defeatd and plunderd the Inca Empire.
+He was rewarded with land grants in coastal Ecuador.
 He stood by the Pizarros in the civil wars with Diego de Almagro which brought more rewards.
 Orellana lost an eye in the civil war fighting, but continued to be a tough, formidable warrior.
-Orellana was involved in Gonzalo Pizarro;s expedition to find El Dorado.
+The lust for gold still dominated his thinking.
+He thus joined Gonzalo Pizarro's expedition to find El Dorado.
 The expedition went bad an he found himself sesparated and drifting down the Amazon River.
 This became perhaps the most controversial expedition of all the conquistadores for several rasons.
-Oizarro accused him of treson.
-More interesting for us is the fact that Orellana described vibrant, productive native amrican populations all along the river.
-Because this was no longer the case later, historians accused him of telling fanciful tales.
+Pizarro accused him of treson.
+More interesting for us is the fact that Orellana described vibrant, productive and substantial Amer-Indian populations all along the Amazon.
+Because this was no longer the case when lazter Conquistadores sailed up the Amazon, historians accused him of telling fanciful tales.
 In recent years, historians have begun to reassess Orellana's account.
-He made it to the Atlantic Ocean and then to a Spanish outpost in Venezuela.
+And now it is widely believed that slave hunters frice the Amazonian people into the interior, and foirced them to adopt a primitive life style that made yhem imine from slave hunting.
+As for Orellana, he made it to the Atlantic Ocean and then to a Spanish outpost in Venezuela.

 Hutchins, John.
 M. Coronado's Well-Equipped Army: The Spanish Invasion of the American Soutwest (2014), 256p.